Prathush-Kumar/Prathush-Kumar/README.md

 # 🚶‍♂️ Fake News Detection

 .
-Description: Developed a HAR system and a Fake News Detection System model using Python for your AIML project!.
+Description: Developed an intelligent system to identify and classify fake news articles using Natural Language Processing (NLP) and Machine Learning techniques.
+The project focuses on analyzing textual content from news sources, extracting key features, and predicting the authenticity of the news with high accuracy.
+Tools & Technologies: Python, NLP libraries (NLTK, spaCy), Scikit-learn, Pandas, NumPy, Flask (for web deployment), and Bootstrap for UI.

 .
 Technologies: Python and Machine Learning